 Diversity Visa Timeline

-The lottery still requires going through standard background checks and interviews.
+The lottery still requires participants to undergo standard background checks and interviews.
 From selection to receiving the green card, the process usually takes one to two years.

 How to Speed Up the Green Card Process